 A NATIONAL NETWORK | ONLINE SEARCHABLE MEMBER DIRECTORY

 This service helps you stay in touch with colleagues across the country.
 It includes names, titles, colleges, addresses, emails and phone numbers of our 1600+ members nationwide.

 You asked.
 We listened.
 This year, members will enjoy even more online at crdnet.org.
 New and improved Dispatch, enhanced resources section and the ability to quickly and easily update your membership information online.

 CRD offers a variety of social media tools including a Facebook page with discussion area for online discussions, a Twitter feed and LinkedIn, all designed to help you connect instantly with other members online.

 Submit articles for the Dispatch, publish a Resource Paper, send job openings to the Listserv, and receive instant national exposure.

-This publication (published three times annually) reports trends, issues, activities, advice, and practices in seeking grants and fundraising to enable CRD members to better serve their colleges.
+This web-based publication (published three times annually) reports trends, issues, activities, advice, and practices in seeking grants and fundraising to enable CRD members to better serve their colleges.

 A collection of current research and resource papers directly related to community college fundraising, are available to you, with new works published periodically for the membership.

 CRD annually publishes a report that summarizes federal categorical aid program awards to two-year colleges.
 Reports are available thru the FFTF Wiki, a member-only benefit.
 If you want a copy of the report, there is a cost for a digitized pdf.